 How to Target, Tone, & Slim Your Trouble Zones

 Everyone has a “trouble zone” that doesn’t get trim, sculpted, or contoured no matter what diet or exercise routine they try.
 For men and women alike, getting rid of stubborn belly fat is one of the toughest tasks.
+So a lot of people use fat burners these days.
 You don't need to be overweight to have a belly, and sometimes even elite athletes struggle to get a six-pack (or more!), and it’s usually more difficult for women than men.
 Technically, what your trainers have told you for years is right—you can’t really “target” fat loss through diet and exercise alone.
 However, that doesn’t mean there aren’t options to get a more toned tummy.

 Today more than ever, men and women don’t just want to be a healthy weight or slender in some cases.
 It’s just as important to be toned, and that’s a great thing!
 Toning muscles simply means making them bigger via hypertrophy, or the growing of muscles.
 Muscles get bigger and stronger when they experience micro-tears in the fiber.
 You don’t get "bigger" right after a great lifting set because that growth (the hypertrophy) actually occurs when the muscles repair themselves.
 This repair happens because the muscles are "learning" what they need to do to sustain such weight better in the future.